 Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-Looking to watch the Rio 2016 Olympic Games?
+Looking to watch the Tokyo 2020 Olympic Games?
 Whether you want to do so on your TV, via a live stream online, or on the radio, we’ve got you covered – this our ultimate guide with everything you need to know.

 Seven is also the place to go to if you are keen on finding a live stream for any event.
 They are live streaming all three of their channels’ coverage live online, both through their website and through the Olympics on 7 app, available for iOS and Android.